 The Vineyard

-Bud Burst is the middle of September and we nearly always pick about the middle of April.Vines are only watered prior to flowering in early December, as this enhances the vines and the fruit for the long journey ahead.
-The reason we don’t water any more is that we like the vines to stress a little as this helps the flavours and structures when the wine is made.
+Bud Burst is in the middle of September, and we nearly always pick about the middle of April.
+Vines are only watered prior to flowering in early December, as this enhances the vines and the fruit for the long journey ahead.
+We don’t water anymore because we like the vines to stress a little, as this helps the flavours and structures when the wine is made.

-It doesn’t matter how good a winemaker is, you cannot make a great wine out of grapes that have been overwatered or overcropped.
+It doesn’t matter how good a winemaker is; you cannot make a great wine out of grapes that have been overwatered or overcropped.

 We purposely crop at one and a half tonnes per acre as this enables us to get the flavours and ripeness we require to make terrific wine.